Kazutoshi Hirata is one of the few Freelance Sushi Chefs in the San Francisco Bay Area.

 Q: What are your future plans?

 H: I am at an age, where I can retire, but I want to continue working with food that will make people happy.
-Since five years ago, I am traveling back and forth between the US and Japan – Kyushu region like, Oita, Kumamoto, helping my friends’ farm and winery connecting the ones here in Sonoma and Napa.
+Since five years ago, I am traveling back and forth between the US and Japan – the Kyushu region like Oita, Kumamoto, helping my friends’ farm and winery connecting the ones here in Sonoma and Napa.

 Q: That sounds like a lot of fun.